Virginia Prescription Monitoring Program

 - What can a Prescriber or Pharmacist do with a PMP Report?

-Pharmacies, non-resident pharmacies, permitted physicians, and physicians holding a permit to sell controlled substances are required to report all dispensing of any Schedule II, III, and IV controlled substances to the PMP.
+Pharmacies, non-resident pharmacies, permitted physicians, and physicians holding a permit to sell controlled substances are required to report dispensing of all controlled substances included in Schedule II, III and IV; those in Schedule V for which a prescription is required; nalaxone, and all other drugs of concern.

 Back to the PMP Home Page